Cray-HPE/sat/docs/man/sat-bmccreds.8.rst

 randomly generated values.

-When providing a user-defined password, the bmccreds subcommand will check the password against several criteria:
+When providing a user-defined password, the bmccreds subcommand will check the password against the following criteria:

 - The password is a maximum of 8 characters (this is due to BMC manufacturer limitations).
 - The password consists only of letters, numbers and underscores (this is due to BMC manufacturer limitations).
-- The password meets a minimum threshold for "strength", i.e. it uses a good mix of letters and numbers and is not an easily guessable password.
-This check uses the Python ``passwordmeter`` library and can be optionally disabled.

 When generating random passwords, the bmccreds subcommand can set components within the same chassis, cabinet or entire system to the same randomly-generated